April 1967 Electronics World

 - December 1971.
 All copyrights hereby acknowledged.

 The April 1967 edition of

-Electronics World had a series of articles about designing systems
+Electronics World magazine had a series of articles about designing systems

 valuable to today's engineers and technicians as they were 55 years ago.
 This

 Finding Relay Operate and Release Times, and

-Arc, Surge, and Noise Suppression
+Arc, Surge, and Noise Suppression.

 Operate and Release Times of Relays